 Kina is the Campaign Director at Friends of Waterfront Seattle (Friends).
 Friends is the non-profit partner to the City of Seattle to operate, program, and fund Seattle’s reimagined central waterfront for all, Waterfront Park.
-Previously, she served a Major Gifts Officer at Woodland Park Zoo.
-Previously, she served as the Major Gifts Director at Seattle Academy, where she successfully cultivated and stewarded relationships to support the school’s largest capital campaign.
+Previously, she served a Major Gifts Officer at Woodland Park Zoo and as the Major Gifts Director at Seattle Academy, where she successfully cultivated and stewarded relationships to support the school’s largest capital campaign.
 Kina has also worked at The Wilderness Society in Washington DC and at Newman Partners, a political fundraising and consulting firm in Seattle.
 She is a graduate of Colorado College and completed a Certificate in Nonprofit Management at Duke University.
 In her free time, Kina is an avid runner, hiker, and outdoors enthusiast.
 Kina is passionate about organizational missions that focus on providing access, especially for kids, to the outdoors and education.